Best hotels in Amsterdam

 Reestraat 8, 1016

 Unpretentious, yet refined, European food is served here in a number of stately rooms.
-In what was once an apothecary, the kitchen carry off their dishes with aplomb.
-Whether it’s a classic, like steak tartare, or an indulgent lobster risotto with pumpkin and pistachio, their cuisine delights the senses.
+In what was once an apothecary, the kitchen aim to delight your senses with superb classic dishes like steak tartare, or indulgent lobster risotto with pumpkin and pistachio.

 Yamazato